 “Once you have defined what these strategies are, you can scale it until it doesn’t work anymore,” he said.
 Companies can start small, but they can also truly get rich in this business by finding what works and scaling it until it breaks and you need to go back and make changes or tweaks.
 “With that scale it’s a snowball effect because you typically start to get stronger offers and you have people that are reaching out to you.”

-The Rakuten Marketplace is not just a platform for bringing small businesses and startups together with big brands; they are also a community.
+Rakuten Marketing Affiliate is not just a platform for bringing small businesses and startups together with big brands; they are also a community.
 Publishers are encouraged to get to know other publishers and form beneficial business relationships.

 Rakuten hosts multiple publisher and advertising events around the world throughout the year to help bring advertisers and publishers together.
 Many of these valuable relationships are formed while attending these events.
 “Making real friends in this industry will help you in the long run whether you’re going through a recession in your industry and people are having a hard time or if they are expanding.
 These relationships are key,” he said.